mak372/tenex_takehome/README.md

-# Log Analysis Backend
+# Log Analysis

-This is the backend service for a full-stack log analysis application.
+A full-stack log analysis application.
 It allows users to securely upload Zscaler-style log files, authenticate, and analyze threats using a Flask-based API server.
 All parsed logs and analysis results are stored in a PostgreSQL database.

 ---